LG BP250 Blu-ray player review

 Is the LG BP250 worth buying?

 If you’re looking to buy your first Blu-ray player or are after an affordable unit for a second TV then consider LG BP250 Blu-ray and DVD Disc Player.
-It’s worth the £50 you’ll spend.
+It’s worth just over £50 you’ll spend.
 For a more advanced unit, consider the LG UBK90 Blu-ray player.

 The most disappointing aspect of the BP250 is its single output.
 It would be nice to have an optical out for audio or two HDMI ports.
 Even one of these would make it easier to connect it with TV, soundbars and surround sound systems.